amaank404/IsoTools/README.md

 # IsoTools
 ###### A Simple Set of Tools for managing ISO

+For the convenience of user, almost all the tools here use Graphics User Interface (GUI) or in simple language, window system.

 ## Guide for Users
 Check out the release tab for downloading the executables and then simply run it